PeterCamilleri/mystiko/README.md

 #### The Scrambled Vernam Cypher

-To avoid the problems of the classical Vernam cypher, mystik&oacute; makes one significant change: The PRNG not only maps input symbols to output symbols, it also performs a controlled shuffle on those symbols.
+To avoid the problems of the classical Vernam cypher, mystik&oacute; makes one significant change: The Scrambled Vernam Cypher first performs a PRNG controlled shuffle on the symbols followed by a mapping of input symbols to output symbols.

-To recover data, in addition to anti-mapping the symbols, we need to perform a controlled anti-shuffle of the data.
+To recover data, the Scrambled Vernam Cypher decryption routine performs an anti-mapping of the symbols back to their original values followed by a controlled anti-shuffle of the data back to its original order.

 This data shuffling denies any would-be attacker knowledge of the order of the input data.
-Thus even with standard message headers, the content of the original message is no longer relevant.
+Thus even with standard message headers, the content of the original message is (hopefully) no longer relevant.

+It remains to be seen if this is indeed the case.
+Comments, ideas, observations, and thoughts are welcomed.
+See below for contributing.

 #### References